Moving from ChatGPT to Claude

 Used intentionally, VPC Flow Logs are valuable.
 Enabled blindly, they’re just another growing bucket of logs no one reads.

-Amazon Web Services (AWS) Solutions Architect Professional Exam
+Amazon Web Services (AWS) Solutions Architect Professional Exam (SAP-C00)

 Note: I originally wrote this post in 2017 but never published it at the time.
 Please note that the AWS certification landscape has changed significantly since then; this is provided strictly as a historical reference.